 In short, the mineral resources and products we provide are essential to the development and maintenance of UK infrastructure and for the improvement of people’s everyday lives.

-The flow of essential mineral products such as aggregates (sand, gravel and crushed rock), asphalt, cement, concrete, dimension stone, lime, mortar and silica sand into the economy makes us the nation’s biggest materials producer - a total of 400 million tonnes of minerals and mineral products each year.
-Each and every working day, the sector delivers over one million tonnes of raw materials and manufactured goods to its supply chain – the largest material flow in the economy.
+The flow of essential mineral products such as aggregates (sand, gravel and crushed rock), asphalt, cement, concrete, dimension stone, lime, mortar and silica sand into the economy makes us the nation’s biggest materials producer - a total of 419 million tonnes of minerals and mineral products each year.
+Each and every working day, the sector delivers 1.7 tonnes of raw materials and manufactured goods to its supply chain – the largest material flow in the economy.
 No other industry can match this.

 Furthermore, unlike many other raw materials such as steel and timber, over 90% of the aggregates and associated mineral products used in Britain are locally sourced and manufactured here.